NOAA-GFDL/MDTF-diagnostics/diagnostics/TC_MSE/doc/TC_MSE.rst

 TC MSE Variance Budget Analysis
 ===============================

-Last Update: 2/16/2023
+Last Update: 2/22/2023

-This POD computes the column-integrated mosit static energy (MSE) and its variance budget for TC snapshots which are generated using track data.
-These model snapshots are then composited and compared to 5 reanalysis datasets which the same above computations have also been completed prior.
+This POD computes the column-integrated moist static energy (MSE) and terms in the budget for its spatial variance for tropical cyclones (TCs).
+The budget terms are computed along the tracks of individual simulated TCs and them composited as a function of the TC intensity (maximum near-surface wind speed) of each snapshot.
+The results are compared to equivalent calculations from 5 reanalysis datasets.

 ..
 Underline with '-'s to make a second-level heading.

 Version & Contact info
 ----------------------

-- Version/revision information: version 1 (2/16/2023)
+- Version/revision information: version 1 (2/22/2023)
 - PI: Allison Wing, Florida State University, awing@fsu.edu
 - Developer/point of contact: Jarrett Starr, Florida State University, jstarr2@fsu.edu
 - Other Contributors: Caitlin Dirkes, Suzana Camargo, Daehyun Kim